 WX16883 PLATTS, Norman Willis b.
 Bunbury 24 March 1910 to Herbert Platts and Ethel Jane Maslin.

 Enlisted 6 Oct 1941.
-As reinforcement joined ‘E’ Company Special Reserve Battalion.
+As reinforcement joined ‘E’ Company Special Reserve Battalion, promoted to Sergeant on 7 Feb 1942.
 Norm was KIA aged 31 years during Japanese ambush Singapore South-West Bukit Timah 11 Feb 1942.
 It was 4 months since he enlisted with AIF.